Palenke Soultribe: Oro (2009)

-After a vibrant 2008, full of live shows in the USA, Palenke began work on their first professionally recorded album.
+After a vibrant 2008, full of live shows in the United States, Palenke began work on their first professionally recorded album.
 Oro was the first of a planned trilogy, and featured eight songs and collaborations courtesy of top artists, including Cesar Pliego (of Grammy Award nominated band Kinky (band)), Grammy Award Winner Sr. Mendez, Miami's own Latin Grammy Award nominated band Locos Por Juana, Mr. Vallentao and Elastic Bond.
 Oro was mixed by Mark Needham who had previously worked with The Killers, Cake, Bloc Party, and Fleetwood Mac among others.
 Critics and fans received Oro positively, and it was considered their breakthrough album, receiving reviews by KCRW 89.9 and Billboard Magazine.
 Additionally, it was nominated once again by the Independent Music Awards.

 It was also during this year, that prominent Los Angeles radio station KCRW, selected one song off the album, "No Voy a Morir" as Today's Top Tune.